wp-plugins-mirror/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence Security options where you can fine-tune your security settings.

 == Changelog ==

+= 6.2.7 =
+* Improvement: WordPress 4.7 improvements for the Web Application Firewall.
+* Improvement: Updated signatures for hash-based malware detection.
+* Improvement: Automatically attempt to detect when a site is behind a proxy and has IP information in a different field.
+* Improvement: Added additional contextual help links.
+* Improvement: Significant performance improvement for determining the connecting IP.
+* Improvement: Better messaging for two-factor recovery codes.
+* Fix: Adjusted message when trying to block an IP in the whitelist.
+* Fix: Error log download links now work on Windows servers.
+* Fix: Avoid running out of memory when viewing very large activity logs.
+* Fix: Fixed warning that could be logged when following an unlock email link.
+* Fix: Tour popups on options page now scroll into view correctly.

 = 6.2.6 =
 * Improvement: Improved formatting of attack data when it contains binary characters.